 Malaysia has implemented U.N.
 Security Council Resolutions 2170 and 2178.
 The Security Council adopted resolution 2170 on August 15, 2014, "[c]alling on all United Nations Member States to act to suppress the flow of foreign fighters, financing and other support to Islamist extremist groups in Iraq and Syria..."
 It asks Member States to "take national measures to prevent fighters travelling from their soil to join groups..."
 Resolution 2178 was adopted by the Security Council on September 24, 2015.
 It details more specific provisions that Member States should pursue in order to accomplish the goals of resolution 2170, pertaining to travel bans, risk assessments, screening, and information exchange, to identify foreign terrorist fighters and to prevent radicalization and recruitment.
 (Sources: U.N.
-Security Council [101], U.N.
-Security Council [102], U.N.
-Press Center [20])
+Security Council, U.N.
+Security Council, U.N.
+Press Center)

-Malaysia is only the second Southeast Asian country to join the U.S.-led Global Coalition to Counter ISIL, along with Singapore.
+Malaysia is one of three Southeast Asian countries to join the U.S.-led Global Coalition to Counter ISIL, along with Singapore and the Philippines.
 Established in September 2014 and the Global Coalition is "committed to degrading and ultimately defeating Daesh," referring to ISIS.
 Malaysia joined one year later and has since "taken the lead among ASEAN members in addressing the threat posed to the Asia-Pacific region."
 The Global Coalition focuses on disrupting ISIS's infrastructure, stopping the flow of foreign fighters, helping to rebuild infrastructure in liberated areas, and offering a counter-narrative against ISIS propaganda.
-(Sources: Global Coalition [103], Benar News [18], Global Politics and the Responsibility to Protect [104])
+(Sources: Global Coalition, Benar News, Global Politics and the Responsibility to Protect)